 Greene cut a deal with the city, agreeing to the potential $5 million One West Palm penalty, while securing the height for his Herzog & de Meuron condos.
 He also committed to a land swap and a $6 million payment to the city for the connection of Northwood Road and Currie Park.

-A decade in the making, Greene’s vision for his West Palm portfolio hasn’t totally materialized.
+Greene’s vision for his West Palm portfolio is a decade in the making.
 He completed the 198-unit Brandon Estates apartment complex in 2024, and he’s finished industrial projects farther inland.
 He also opened the Greene School in 2016, and it now runs from pre-K to 12th grade with an admissions waitlist.

 He still needs to get the condos through final approval and One West Palm its certificate of occupancy.
 He’s also working on Live Local projects in the city’s downtown, a land donation to the proposed Vanderbilt University graduate campus, and plans for an 8.4-acre waterfront site on Flagler Drive.
 To him, timing is everything.
 And with so many other developers building around his sites, the timing seems better than ever.